Secretary of State for Air

 Air Council in session at the Air Ministry in July 1940.

 The Secretary of State for Air was a secretary of state position in the British government that existed from 1919 to 1964.
 The person holding this position was in charge of the Air Ministry.
 The Secretary of State for Air was supported by the Under-Secretary of State for Air.

 History

 The position was created on 10 January 1919 to manage the Royal Air Force.
 In 1946, the three posts of Secretary of State for War, First Lord of the Admiralty, and Secretary of State for Air became formally subordinated to that of Minister of Defence, which had itself been created in 1940 for the co-ordination of defence and security issues.
 On 1 April 1964, the Air Ministry was incorporated into the newly created united Ministry of Defence, and the position of Secretary of State for Air was abolished.

+Principal political leaders of the English/British Armed Forces: